I served six months of my Ironworker apprenticeship working in an Ironworker maintenance crew on the Golden Gate Bridge.

 Before long I will get my credentials yanked as a card carrying member of the Religious Right.
 Maybe the Ironworkers will give me back my union card and I can man the barricades when Occupy Wall Street begins its reign of terror this coming summer.

 Boeing stated recently that it will have 20,000 retirements in the next 10 years.
 Would Boeing and some of its vendors be willing to partner with local school districts to create new vocational schools in Washington state?

 It could be cheaper than the recently failed $110,000.000.00 levy for Federal Way High School — and more profitable.

-The latest update to this story is that the school member who accused me of aligning myself with Alinskyites, former President of the Federal Way School Board, Tony Moore, is now charged with a federal felony.
-Notwithstanding the fact that he was arrested at SeaTac Airport while heading out on an expedition with others to see how they educate in Europe, I hope he is not convicted.
+The latest update to this story is that the school member who accused me of aligning myself with Alinskyites, former President of the Federal Way School Board, Tony Moore, was charged with a felony.

-The taxpayers should arrest the FWPS Superintendant for advocating a Globalist agenda that has costed the taxpayers more than we should have to pay for such progressive horse manure.
-The irony is that Tony Moore condemned the concept of partnership because they educate like that in Europe.
+The taxpayers should have arrested the FWPS Superintendant for advocating a Globalist agenda that has costed the taxpayers more than we should have to pay for such progressive horse manure.
+The irony is that Tony Moore condemned the concept of partnership because that was how they educate in Europe.
 Apparently, according to Tony, I had been promoting European socialism!